 All correspondence concerning this article should be addressed to Michael R. Levenson, Department of Human Development and Family Sciences, Oregon State University, Corvallis, OR 97330 / Rick.Levenson@oregonstate.edu.
-Rick Levenson and Carolyn Aldwyn will both be speaking at IONS’ upcoming international conference this July in San Francisco.
+Rick Levenson and Carolyn Aldwyn spoke at IONS’ 2011 international conference in San Francisco.
 The title of their talk is “Wisdom and Optimal Aging” and a recording is available here.

 Karen Armstrong, The Spiral Staircase: My Climb Out of Darkness (New York: Anchor Books, 1994).

 Joan Chittister, Wisdom Distilled from the Daily: Living the Rule of St. Benedict Today (New York: HarperCollins, 2004).

 Trevor Curnow, Wisdom, Intuition, and Ethics (Brookfield, Vermont: Ashgate, 1999).